Free 60-Minute Risk List Session

 — Warren Buffett

-Born in the 1990s to fix failing software projects, Agile focuses on flexibility, collaboration, and delivering results instead of rigid plans.
+Born in the 1990s to fix failing software projects, Agile emphasizes flexibility, collaboration, and delivering results rather than rigid plans.
 Teams succeed when leaders embrace its principles, not just its ceremonies.
 Without empowerment, Agile turns into a label with no impact.

 71% of U.S. companies use Agile, reporting 64% higher success than Waterfall (Forbes).